therealjohndough/skyworld-wp-theme/README.md

-# Skyworld Cannabis WordPress Child Theme
+# Skyworld Cannabis WordPress Theme

+⚠️ **IMPORTANT: This is a WordPress theme repository, not a Next.js project!**

+If you're seeing this on Vercel, please visit the actual WordPress site: **[https://dev.skyworldcannabis.com](https://dev.skyworldcannabis.com)**

+---

 A comprehensive WordPress child theme for Skyworld Cannabis featuring advanced strain library, store locator, COA management, age verification, and wholesale integration.